Stannide: Ternary alkali and alkaline earth stannides

-Ternary (where there is an alkali or alkaline earth metal, a transition metal as well as tin e.g. LiRh_{3}Sn_{5} and MgRuSn_{4}) have been investigated.
+Ternary (where there is an alkali or alkaline earth metal, a transition metal as well as tin, for example LiRh3Sn5 and MgRuSn_{4}) have been investigated.

 Other metal stannides

 Binary (involving one other metal) and ternary (involving two other metals) intermetallic stannides have been investigated.
-Niobium stannide, Nb_{3}Sn is perhaps the best known superconducting tin intermetallics.
-This is more commonly called "niobium-tin".
+Niobium stannide, Nb3Sn is perhaps the best known superconducting tin intermetallics.
+This is more commonly called "niobium–tin".

 There are multiple rare earth stannides, including with dysprosium and yttrium.

 Stannide ions, Snx'y−

 Some examples of stannide Zintl ions are listed below.
 Some of them contain 2-centre 2-electron bonds (2c-2e), others are "electron deficient" and bonding sometimes can be described using polyhedral skeletal electron pair theory (Wade's rules) where the number of valence electrons contributed by each tin atom is considered to be 2 (the s electrons do not contribute).
-There are some examples of silicide and plumbide ions with similar structures, for example tetrahedral Si_{4}^{4−}, the chain anion (Si^{2−})_{n}, Pb_{4}^{4−} and Pb_{9}^{4−}.
+There are some examples of silicide and plumbide ions with similar structures, for example tetrahedral Si4(4-), the chain anion (Si^{2−})_{n}, Pb4(4-) and Pb9(4-).